-A. Letter of Intent
+A. Letter of Intent (LOI)

-All Projects wishing to apply for HCs in Montana must submit a Letter of Intent by the deadline specified in Section 4 with the applicable fee.
+All Projects wishing to apply for HCs in Montana must submit an LOI by the deadline specified in Section 4 with the applicable fee.

-All Letters of Intent must be submitted using the Forms posted on the Board's website.
-The Project Location, type (e.g., family or elderly), and Developer specified in the Letter of Intent may not be changed in any later Application.
-Other information in the Letter of Intent (e.g., cost information, number of units, unit sizes, income targeting, rents, hard and soft loan sources, etc.) will be considered the Applicant's best estimates and may be changed in the Application.
-A market study or mini-market study is required for purposes of a Letter of Intent, and the Letter of Intent must include the completed Market Study Summary Form posted on the MBOH website.
+All LOIs must be submitted using the Forms posted on the Board's website.
+The Project Location, type (e.g., family or elderly), Applicant and Developer specified in the LOI may not be changed in any later Application.
+Other information in the LOI (e.g., cost information, number of units, unit sizes, income targeting, rents, hard and soft loan sources, etc.) will be considered the Applicant's best estimates and may be changed in the Application.
+A mini-market study is required for purposes of a LOI for competitive Credit Projects.
+Full market studies will not be accepted in the LOI process.